cyverse-austria/docs/docs/deployments/k8s-resources.md

 ## Deploy services

 ### preq

-Before we start to deploy the services we need to create these two secrets, which will allow our pods to pull images from the registries.
+Before we start to deploy the services we need to create these secrets, and install some dependencies.

 * `vice-image-pull-secret` TODO: kubectl apply.
 * `harbor-registry-credentials` TODO: kubectl apply.